elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There are two primary methods for submitting a form.
 The first step is to select either &#8249;input type="submit"&#8250; or &#8249;input type="image"&#8250;.
 The second method is to enter data into an input field by pressing Enter.
 Both activities result in the form's submit-event.
-The handler can inspect the data, display them, and call events if any issues get found.
+The handler can inspect the data, display them, and call events if any issues appear.
 If you use `preventDefault()`, the form does not transmit to the server.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />